cdelgehier/oio-docs/doc/source/How-Tos/cookbook_rclone.rst

    18 / http Connection
       \ "http"

-The new remote uses the S3 protocol
+The new remote uses the S3 protocol:

 .. code-block:: console